 Quoted in Feynman lectures on computation edited by Hey and Allen.

-subtle business.
-Anything or any object can be a source.
-For
+or any object can be a source.
+For example

-We will define the criteria for an exact-source then we
+the criteria for an exact-source in a discrete

 i) For a source to exist an observer must exist.
 Since the observer must make measurements hence an interaction must also exist, as a measurement can not be performed without an interaction.

-ii) The observer defining the measurement metric for the measurement of the source, is the maximum capacity observer Obsc (v/c ~ 1).
+ii) The observer defining the measurement metric for the measurement of the source, is the maximum capacity observer Obsc (v2/c2 ~ 1).

 iii) More importantly, the capacity of the observer is not constant.
-Instead the observer's capacity to measure the source, is continuously decreasing as the time progresses.
-The continuously decreasing capacity (v/c) does not mean that v is decreasing and c is constant.
+Instead the observer's capacity to measure the source, is continuously decreasing with the progression of time, in the observer's frame of reference.
+The continuously decreasing capacity (v2/c2) does not mean that v is decreasing and c is constant.
 It means that the capacity of the measurement metric is continuously decreasing while measuring a source.
-The v/c ratio remains intact, it is the information contained in each consecutive measurement which is continuously decreasing.1
+The v2/c2 ratio remains intact, it is the information about the source, contained in each consecutive measurement, which is continuously decreasing.1

 By doing this we have characterized the only entity we know of, that is the "observer" itself.
-We do not know the nature of the infinite-source, but we know the nature of the interaction.
+We do not need to know the nature of the infinite-source, as long as we know the nature of the interaction and results obtained from the interaction.
 So the question now becomes what is this interaction telling us about the predicament we are in?

 a) The information measured at an infinitesimally-later instant (t = 0+), is related to information contained within the initial state (t = 0) as,

-The exponential function is selected because its derivative is equal to itself and its initial value for q = 0, is 1 (or δ-function).
+The exponential function is selected, because its derivative is equal to itself and its initial value for q = 0, is 1 (or a δ-function).
 The variable q is allowed to take only the positive integer values.
 Therefore the information structures being measured correspond to q = 1, 2 , 3 ,....etc.
 These information structures are proportional to e-1, e-2, e-3 and so on.
-This is how the concept of source is introduced mathematically.
+This is how the concept of source in j-space, is mathematically introduced.

-b) If I(t = 0) is a δ-function then I(t = 0+) is likely to be a stable probability distribution.2 In other words, in j-space the progression of measurements is, from δ-function ( ≡ complete information in one measurement) to a probability distribution ( ≡ complete information if and only if the measurements can be made up to the instant t = ∞).
+b) If It = 0 is a δ-function then It = 0+ is likely to be a stable probability distribution.2 In other words, in j-space the progression of measurements with respect to time is, from δ-function ( ≡ complete information in one measurement) to a probability distribution ( ≡ complete information if and only if the measurements can be made up to the instant t = ∞).

 The i-space contains only an infinitesimal amount of information from the source, which then is equivalent to an infinite information space for the observer ObsM.

-The definition of the source in context to an observer, must be independent of different theories used to describe the entrails of Humpty Dumpty.
+The definition of the source in context to an observer, must be independent of different theories from different observers, used to describe the entrails of Humpty Dumpty also known as universe.
 It is difficult to imagine that the universe, the perceived description of the physical reality for us, is a bloating carcass, and that the explanation of the universe based on our severely limited organic capacities, will provide an exact description of the source.

 Is it possible to visualize a source as a point or the origin?
 If that is the case, then how are the stable structures formed?
 To understand the formation of the stable structures we need a scheme for optimization, a scheme which is independent of the physical constants.3 We can worry about the book-keeping of the resources within the measurement metric for q = 3 state, later.